 Utilizing employment agencies can be an effective tool in your job search.
 However, be sure to avoid the pitfall of relying too much on recruiters.
 Many employers now use job boards like Indeed or Monster as virtual sources of candidates and others rely on internal referrals from staff.

-Make sure that you employ a balanced set of job search strategies including networking, online job boards, and direct application through the websites of target companies.
-When using agencies avoid working exclusively with any one recruiter since each agency only serves a limited number of employers.
+Make sure that you employ a balanced set of job search strategies, including networking, online job boards, and direct application through the websites of target companies.
+When using agencies avoid working exclusively with any single recruiter, since each agency only serves a limited number of employers.